Our Future Path! A plan for a better world!

 In both cases, the employment base would be stabilized.
 In the first case, the company would not need to hire workers until they knew they would be needed for the long term.
 In the second case, the company would not need to lay off valuable employees until they knew that they had no other choice.

-For workers who would have lost their jobs in an economic downturn, the benefits would be enormous.
-These workers might just need to cut back on some luxuries instead of being unemployed and possibly using up their savings and then going bankrupt.
-Workers who would have kept their jobs might have to cut back on some luxuries too, but they would still benefit from less worry about losing their jobs, and they would already be paying fewer taxes to support the people who would have been unemployed.
-In addition, all the workers would have a little more time off to prepare in case they did end up eventually being laid off.
+For those of us who would have lost our jobs in an economic downturn, the benefits would be enormous.
+We might just need to cut back on some luxuries instead of being unemployed and possibly using up our savings and then going bankrupt.
+Those of us who would have kept our jobs might have to cut back on some luxuries too, but we would still benefit from less worry about losing our jobs, and we would already be paying fewer taxes to support those of us who would have been unemployed.
+In addition, we would have a little more time off to prepare in case we did end up eventually being laid off.

-In the future, with continued productivity gains, the average person would not work as many hours, but could still end up earning a higher salary.
-With flexible hours, everyone would stay employed.
-Of course, people will need more education in order to learn the things needed in order to continue making productivity gains, but by working fewer hours on the job, they will have the time needed to invest in the additional education.
+In the future, with continued productivity gains, we might work as many hours as before, but we could still end up earning a higher salary.
+With flexible hours, we would stay employed.
+Of course, we will need more education to learn the things needed to continue making productivity gains, but by working fewer hours on the job, we will have the time needed to invest in the additional education.

 Time Off

-Full time employees will usually get some combination of holidays, vacation days, personal days and sick days.
-In the case of holidays, vacations and personal days, these are usually factored into the employee's salary or wages, That is, their salaries or hourly wages are a little lower so that they can be paid for their time off.
-This evens out their weekly or monthly earnings, without costing the employer more than if they just paid for time actually worked.
+Full-time employees will usually get some combination of holidays, vacation days, personal days and sick days.
+In the case of holidays, vacations and personal days, these are usually factored into our salary or wages.
+That is, our salaries or hourly wages are a little lower so that we can be paid for our time off.
+This evens out our weekly or monthly earnings, without costing the employer more than if they just paid us for the time we worked.
 If there are separate sick days, then those are usually extra.
 Although, an employer will need to estimate how many may be used and factor that into the salaries and wages of all their employees.

 In the case of holidays, this time off is already planned out for the year, so they do not cause any unexpected disruptions.
 Vacation days usually must be approved ahead of time so that an employer can plan accordingly.
-Although some personal days may be planned ahead, they are mostly meant for use when something unexpected comes up.
-When an employee gets sick, their personal days or sick days are usually never planned.
+Although some personal days may be planned, they are mostly meant for use when something unexpected comes up.
+When we get sick, our personal days or sick days are usually never planned.
 Having flexible work schedules can be very helpful in the case of unexpected days off.

 When an employee calls in sick, one of two things could be true.
-The employee is actually sick and should therefore take the day off, or they just want to take the day off.
+If the employee is sick, then the employee should take the day off, or the employer should insist the employee take the day off.
 If the employee is not sick and just wants a personal day, then the employee should just say they need to take a personal day.
 If the employee is not sick and is taking a sick day, then that is wrong, since that would cost the company a day's labor.

 I do not see any good coming from a company offering separate sick days.
-Not only would employees who get sick a lot and those who would abuse the sick days cost the employer more, but those employees would actually be rewarded for being sick and for lying.
-Employees should be given a fixed number of personal days that they can use, and then use vacation time or take unpaid time off.
+Not only would employees who get sick a lot and those who abuse the sick days cost the employer more, but those employees would, in addition, be rewarded for being sick or for lying.
+Employees should instead be given a fixed number of personal days that they can use.
+Then, if needed, they could use vacation time or take unpaid time off.

-If an employee could work from home, then the employer should make that an option and then that is what the employee should do.
-If a sick employee comes to work and it is obvious, then the employer should send the employee home so other employees are not exposed, and write up the employee for coming in sick.
+If an employee could work from home, then the employer should make that an option and then that is what the employee could do, if well enough.
+If a sick employee comes to work and it is obvious, then the employer should send the employee home so other employees are not exposed and write up the employee for coming in sick.
 The tricky part is when an employee does not show any obvious sign of being sick and may not even realize it.
 However, if any sign of being sick shows up later in the day, then the employee should be sent home.

 Reduce Our Cost of Living

-How does reducing our cost of living help to keep people employed?
-First, it reduces the amount of work that someone would need to do in order to earn a living wage, which would help to spread out the work.
-In addition, it leaves people with more time and money to spend on additional goods and services, which would require more labor to produce.
+How does reducing our cost-of-living help to keep us employed?
+First, it reduces the amount of work that we would need to do to earn a living wage, which would help to spread out the work.
+In addition, it leaves us with more time and money to spend on additional goods and services, which would require more labor to produce.

-There are a number of different ways for someone to reduce their cost of living.
-These will generally fall into one of two broad categories.
-In the first case, a person can cut back on expenses by buying less or finding less expensive substitutes for what he or she does buy.
-In the other case, we find ways to reduce the cost to produce things and to eliminate things that are not needed.
-Here, we want to concentrate on the second case, because we want people to be able to live better for less, but not have to sacrifice.
+There are many ways for us to reduce our cost of living.
+These will generally fall into a couple of broad categories.
+In the first case, we can cut back on expenses by buying less or finding less expensive substitutes for what we do buy.
+In the other case, we find ways to reduce the cost of producing things and to eliminate things that are not needed.
+Here, we want to concentrate on the second case, because we want to be able to live better for less, without needing to sacrifice.

-The first thing to do is to reduce our overpopulation.
-This will reduce the excess demand for our limited resources, which will reduce the cost of those resources and ensure that everyone would have enough of them.
-Then we must eliminate waste.
-I have mentioned some ways to reduce waste in previous subsections and will talk about some more in some upcoming subsections.
+One important thing to do is to reduce our overpopulation.
+This will reduce the excess demand for our limited resources, which will reduce the cost of those resources and ensure that we will have enough of them.
+We must also eliminate waste.
+I have mentioned some ways to reduce waste in previous topics and will talk about some more in some upcoming topics.
 In addition, we must work on increasing productivity.

 The ideal situation would be to get to the point where all costs could be easily boiled down directly to just labor costs.
-To do that, we would need to do and to have a number things.
+To do that, we would need to do and to have a few things.
 We would need to use only renewable resources.
-We would need to have enough resources for everyone.
-We would need to recycle and to reuse all of our resources without producing any waste.
-With continued productivity gains, people in the future could work less and still have a better lifestyle than their ancestors did.
+We would need to have enough resources for all of us.
+We would need to recycle and to reuse all our resources without producing any waste.
+With continued productivity gains, we could work less in the future and still have a better lifestyle than our ancestors did.

 Keep Jobs Local

 One way to encourage the local employment of local workers would be to provide the right tax incentives.
 If employers can pay lower payroll taxes on local workers, then they would be encouraged to hire and to keep local workers, and to even encourage non-local workers to move nearby.
-Of course, the best way for this to work would be to provide the tax incentives based on how close someone lives to their employer.
-We want to make it equally fair to employers located near a community’s center and located on its outskirts.
-Thus, an employer hiring someone within walking distance of the business would not have to worry that a worker was actually in a different community.
+Of course, the best way for this to work would be to provide tax incentives based on how close someone lives to their employer.
+We want to make it equally fair to the businesses located near the center of a community and to those located on its outskirts.
+For instance, a business hiring someone who was within walking distance would not have to worry that the worker lived in a different community.

 Learn Needed Skills

-If we spread out the work and had more flexible work hours as I proposed above, then even people who are already employed would have more time to go back to school to learn the additional skills needed to move up to a better job.
+If we spread the work and had more flexible work hours as I proposed above, then even workers who are already employed could have more time to go back to school to learn the additional skills needed to move up to a better job.
 In addition, businesses could encourage and help some of their existing employees to learn the needed skills and to get some on the job experience.
-This could include helping them pay for classes and giving them some paid time off to take the classes, and having them help out with some of the work that needs the skills that they are currently learning.
+This could include helping them pay for classes and giving them paid time off to take some classes and having them help with some of the work that needs the skills that they are learning.

 Pay Reasonable Compensation

-We currently have minimum wage laws and there has been some talk of imposing some kind of maximum wage.
+We currently have some minimum wage laws and there has been some talk of imposing some kind of maximum wage.
 In a free society, imposing any type of minimum or maximum wage does not make sense.
-Yes, we want everyone to be able to earn a living wage, but, as long as there is unemployment, a minimum wage only helps out those least skilled workers who happen to have jobs.
+Yes, we want everyone to be able to earn a living wage, but, if there is unemployment, a minimum wage only helps some less skilled workers who already happen to have jobs.
 Setting a maximum wage is even more problematic, since, if it is set too low, it could stifle the drive of our most ambitious workers.

-Instead of a minimum wage we should let the market dictate what people are paid.
-Once we have or even get close to having full employment, the law of supply and demand will kick in and companies will have to pay a fair wage in order to get and to keep good workers.
+Instead of a minimum wage we should let the market dictate what workers are paid.
+Once we have or even get close to having full employment, the law of supply and demand will kick in and companies will have to pay a fair wage to get and to keep good workers.
 This would also reduce or eliminate the need for union contracts that force companies to pay specified wages and benefits.
-The closer we get to full employment, the more companies will need to pay their workers a fair wage and the more they will need to base their workers’ pay more closely on their workers’ performance.
+As we get to full employment, more companies will need to pay their workers a fair wage and will need to base their pay more closely on their workers’ performance.

 As for a maximum wage, you would think that there would already be plenty of financial incentives to keep wages down.
-Unfortunately, the upper management and boards of directors of many companies have too much power and most stockholders do not have enough clout.
-The people in power control the purse strings and their greed can get the better of them, which results in some CEOs earning tens or even hundreds of millions of dollars per year.
-Even at 40 hours per week for 50 weeks a year, a million dollar salary comes out to 500 dollars per hour.
+Unfortunately, the upper management and board of directors of many companies have too much power and most stockholders do not have enough clout.
+Those in power control the purse strings and their greed can get the better of them, which results in some CEOs earning tens or even hundreds of millions of dollars per year.
+Even at 40 hours per week for 50 weeks a year, a million-dollar salary comes out to 500 dollars per hour.
 Except under some extraordinary circumstances, I cannot see an average CEO being worth more than that amount for just doing his or her job.
-A four pronged approach is needed to get this situation under control.
+A four-pronged approach is needed to get this situation under control.

 I have already mentioned the first part of this approach.
 In many cases, top level executives receive a large part of their compensation in the form of benefits, which can help to hide the true cost of their employment.
 All employees should simply receive an appropriate salary that takes into consideration an amount that they would use to purchase or to invest in their own benefit plan.
 By paying all compensation in the form of a salary, it becomes easier to compare what companies are paying, and will help with the next two parts of this approach.

 I also touched upon the second part of this approach.
-We need to spread out the work of upper management to more people.
-The biggest justification for large compensation is the competition for the few people with all the skills needed to manage a big company.
-Another justification is the long hours that must be put in by the people in upper management.
+We need to spread the work of upper management to more individuals.
+The biggest justification for large compensation is the competition to hire the few individuals with all the skills needed to manage a big company.
+Another justification is the long hours that must be put in by those in upper management.
 The answer in both cases is the same.
-Hire two or three people who together have all the needed skills and have them work fewer hours at more reasonable salaries.
+Hire two or three individuals who together have all the needed skills and have them work fewer hours at more reasonable salaries.
 Not only would the company save money, but multiple workers could do the job as good as or even better than one person working longer hours.
-Granted, many people in upper management are workaholics who want to work long hours, but we shouldn’t be encouraging this excessive and greedy behavior.
+Granted, many individuals in upper management are workaholics who want to work long hours, but we shouldn’t be encouraging this excessive and greedy behavior.

 The third part of this approach would be to give stockholders more power.
-The stockholders own the company and they deserve the right to decide who gets the profits it generates.
+The stockholders own the company, and they deserve the right to decide who gets the profits it generates.
 We should require all companies that are incorporated in or that operate in the United States to get the approval of their stockholders before they can compensate anyone more than some maximum amount per year.
 This maximum could be based on some multiple of what the lowest paid employee makes.
-With stockholders being more aware of what their top executives are making, they can better control their company’s finances.
-Of course, if a top executive or any employee makes a contribution that is above and beyond his or her normal duties, then that contribution needs to be rewarded with an appropriate approved bonus.
+With stockholders being more aware of what their top executives earn, they can better control their company’s finances.
+Of course, if a top executive or any employee contributes something above and beyond his or her normal duties, then that contribution needs to be rewarded with an appropriate approved bonus.

 Balance Local Employment

-Our federal government can also help out by making importers pay to support the cost of imports.
+Our federal government can also help by making importers pay to support the cost of imports.
 Goods coming into this country should be thoroughly inspected to prevent the smuggling of illegal, fake and dangerous items.
 Currently, our inspectors do not have enough personnel or money to inspect more than a small sampling of what passes through our borders.
-We need to determine what it would cost to inspect these trucks and containers, and add the appropriate amount on to our import fees.
+We need to determine what it would cost to inspect these trucks and containers and to add an appropriate amount to our import fees to cover those costs.
 Not only will this provide the needed money to inspect all our imports and provide the resulting improvement in security, but it would also raise the cost of imported goods, so that locally produced goods would be more competitive.

-Another thing that our federal government needs to do is to apply appropriate levies on imported goods that were manufactured without meeting our labor, safety, and pollution standards.
+Another thing that our federal government needs to do is to apply appropriate levies on imported goods that were manufactured without meeting our labor, safety and pollution standards, and without paying some appropriate taxes.
 We should not be giving foreign manufactures an advantage in the U.S. market just because they did not have to incur the same costs needed to meet our standards.
 Not only would this help to make U.S. made goods and services more competitive, at least here, but we could stop rewarding those companies who make goods in or provide services from a foreign country where they can do so cheaper by polluting the environment and by endangering lives.
-Therefore, this would also help us to ensure that we are upholding our values whether or not the goods and services we buy are made or provided here or someplace else.
+Therefore, this would also help us to ensure that we are upholding our values whether the goods and services we buy are made or provided here or someplace else.

 Continue Government Services

-In troubled economic times, local, state and federal government services are often cut in order to balance the budget.
-This just makes things worse by adding to the unemployment rolls and making it harder for people to get the government services they need.
+In troubled economic times, local, state and federal government services are often cut to balance the budget.
+This just makes things worse by adding to the unemployment rolls and making it harder for us to get the government services we need.
 It also slows the local economy even further, which reduces tax revenues further and makes balancing the budget even harder.

-If you lay off firefighters, you end up with higher losses from fires.
-If you lay off paramedics, more people could die before help arrives.
-If you lay off teachers, more students do not get the education they need to become the skilled workers that the economy needs to get back on track.
-If you lay off police, more crimes go unsolved.
-In fact, hard economic times could actually cause more people to turn to crime to get by, so even more police would really be needed in order to handle the rising crime rate and to keep us safe.
+If we lay off firefighters, we end up with higher losses from fires.
+If we lay off paramedics, more of us could die before help arrives.
+If we lay off teachers, more students do not get the education they need to become the skilled workers that the economy needs to get us back on track.
+If we lay off police, more crimes will go unsolved.
+In fact, hard economic times could cause more individuals to turn to crime to get by, so even more police would really be needed to handle the rising crime rate and to keep us safe.

 Each government entity needs to maintain its service level by balancing its budget over many years.
-In other words, it should determine what level of service is needed and make sure that, over the long term, taxes will bring in enough to pay for these services.
-In good economic times, the government should put the extra tax money into a rainy day fund.
-In bad economic times, the government would use this rainy day fund to keep service levels stable until things improve.
+In other words, it should determine what level of service is needed and make sure that, in the long term, taxes will bring in enough to pay for these services.
+In good economic times, the government should put the extra tax money into a rainy-day fund.
+In bad economic times, the government would use this rainy-day fund to keep service levels stable until things improve.

-This will not only keep people safer and not deprive them of needed services, but it will also help to keep the economy from getting any worse than it needs to be.
-In essence, this would provide a built in economic stimulus package that would be better than anything done after the fact.
+This will not only keep us safer and not deprive us of needed services, but it will also help to keep our economy from getting any worse than it needs to be.
+In essence, this would provide a built-in economic stimulus package that would be better than anything done after the fact.
 The reason for this is simple.
-People would know that the government services will be there and that the government will not make cuts that would accelerate the economic downturn just when the economy would need the most help.
-This will help give people the confidence needed to help with the recovery.
+We would know that the government services will be there, and that our government will not make cuts that would accelerate our economic downturn just when our economy needs the most help.
+This will help give us the confidence needed to help with the recovery.

-Another thing that can be done to keep government services going, is to require unemployed workers to help out.
+Another thing that can be done to keep government services going is to have our unemployed workers help us out.
 Unemployed workers will need more government assistance and will not be paying as much in taxes.
 This means an increase in the work needed to provide services, but a decrease in the funds needed to provide them.
-In exchange for the additional needed government assistance, we could require these unemployed workers to pay back some of this extra assistance with some of their labor.
+In exchange for the additional needed government assistance, we could require that these unemployed workers pay back some of this extra assistance with some of their labor.

 Provide Standby Work

-Even with everything being done to spread out the work and stabilize the employment picture, there will always be some people who will still end up losing their job and having a hard time finding a new one.
-In some cases, a worker may not have been doing a good job, but often a worker will be laid off because their company could not compete or there was an economic downturn in a specific business or in the regional or global economy or the company made such good productivity gains that it did not need as many workers.
+Even with everything being done to spread out the work and to stabilize the employment picture, there will always be some individuals who will still end up losing their job and having a hard time finding a new one.
+In some cases, a worker may not have been doing a good job but will often be laid off for something not under their control.
+For instance, their company was not able to compete, there was an economic downturn in their specific business or in the regional or global economy or the company made such good productivity gains that it did not need as many workers.

-Whether it is due to bad luck or timing, or due to some other reason, some people may not be able to find new work before their unemployment benefits run out.
-These individuals and their families could risk losing their life saving, their homes and their dignity.
-Instead of losing everything and becoming a burden on society, why not give them some temporary work that will allow them to make a productive contribution to society and to earn enough income to keep them going.
-Of course, they may not make as much as they did in their previous work, but the goal would be simply to help them to bridge the gap until they can find a new permanent position.
+Whether it is due to bad luck or timing, or due to some other reason, some of us may not be able to find new work before our unemployment benefits run out.
+We and our families could then risk losing our life savings, our homes and our dignity.
+Instead of losing everything and becoming a burden on society, why not give us some temporary work that will allow us to make a productive contribution to society and to earn enough income to keep us going.
+Of course, we may not make as much as we did in our previous work, but the goal would be simply to help us to bridge the gap until we can find a new permanent position.

-In some cases, it may be beneficial to allow some individuals still getting unemployment benefits to take some temporary work without risking the loss of their benefits.
-We could simply put their unemployment benefits on hold during the time they held an approved temporary job.
-If the individual still had not found full time work, their unemployment benefits would simply resume when the temporary work ended.
-The idea is that the temporary work could give some people the extra time needed to find full time employment before their benefits ran out.
+In some cases, it may be beneficial to allow some of us still getting unemployment benefits to take some temporary work without risking the loss of our benefits.
+We could simply put our unemployment benefits on hold during the time we held an approved temporary job.
+If we still had not found full-time work, our unemployment benefits would simply resume when our temporary work ended.
+The idea is that the temporary work could give some of us the extra time needed to find full-time employment before our benefits run out.

 There are a couple of different types of temporary work that could be used to help the unemployed.
 In both cases, the work could come from our local, state or federal government, or from some private business.
 In addition, there would be appropriate incentives in place so that preference would be given to qualified unemployed workers over workers who were already employed.

 In the first case, there may be work that needs to be done and is planned to be done, but there is no rush to get it done right away.
-Therefore, the employer could hold off having the work done in case there are unemployed people who end up needing the work and who would be given preference when hiring someone to do the work.
-If there are no unemployed people who need the work after some period of time, the employer could then hire other people who may wish to supplement their income by doing some temporary work.
+Therefore, the employer could hold off having the work done in case there are unemployed workers who need the work and who would be given preference when hiring someone to do the work.
+If there are no unemployed workers who need the work after some time, the employer could then hire other workers who may wish to supplement their income by doing some temporary work.

-In the second case, there may be some work that would be of some value to have done, but it might not be worth while doing for what it would normally cost to hire someone to do it.
-If we had a pool of unemployed workers whose need for public assistance would be taking a bite out of our tax dollars and whose labor would otherwise be going to waste, then we may have a cost effective way of having the work done.
-Since some of the cost of the labor would have been going towards assistance anyway, putting these unemployed people to work could cost less, so it might now be cost effective to have the work done.
+In the second case, there may be some work that would be of some value to have done, but it might not be worthwhile doing for what it would normally cost to hire someone to do it.
+If we had a pool of unemployed workers whose need for public assistance would be taking a bite out of our tax dollars and whose labor would otherwise be going to waste, then we may have a cost-effective way of getting the work done.
+Since some of the cost of the labor would have been going towards assistance anyway, putting these unemployed workers to work could cost less, so it might now be cost effective to have the work done.

-This work could span a wide spectrum of activities such as cleaning parks and streams, recycling, painting government buildings, taking inventories, conducting surveys or audits, doing research, or helping out wherever needed.
-It may also include doing work ahead of time in order to help prepare for what may come in the future.
+This work could span a wide spectrum of activities such as cleaning parks and streams, recycling, painting government buildings, taking inventories, conducting surveys or audits, doing research, or helping wherever needed.
+It may also include doing work ahead of time to help prepare for what may come.
 The pay might be lower than it would be for doing other work, but it would be better than welfare and the work hours could be made flexible enough to allow these temporary workers the time needed to interview for permanent work or to learn new skills.

-People would also need to treat these temporary jobs like any other employment.
-They would need to show up and actually do the work or risk being fired.
-Given the short time that most of these temporary workers would be on the job, performance reviews would probably be limited to some level of satisfactory or unsatisfactory.
+We would also need to treat these temporary jobs like any other employment.
+We would need to show up and do the work or risk being fired.
+Given the short time that most of us would be on the temporary jobs, performance reviews should probably be limited to some limited number of performance levels like maybe just satisfactory or unsatisfactory.

-Another use of these temporary jobs might be to help out young people who are just starting out and do not have any previous employment history, and who could use some on the job experience.
+Another use of these temporary jobs might be to help young individuals who are just starting out, who do not have any previous employment history, and who could use some on-the-job experience.
 In addition to the other requirements, we may want these younger individuals to be at least 18 and to have at least a high school diploma.

-For some people, another factor preventing them from working is the a lack of affordable child care.
-The federal definition of affordable child care is 7% or less of annual household income.
-With child care averaging about $15,000 a year in 2022, that means household income would need to be more than $214,000 a year.
-This means that affordable child care would only be available to a small percentage of households.
-In fact, some low income single parent households may only make about $30,000 a year, so without some sort of subsidized child care, it could cast them half their income.
+For some of us, another factor preventing us from working is a lack of affordable childcare.
+The federal definition of affordable childcare is 7% or less of annual household income.
+With childcare averaging about $15,000 a year in 2022, that means household income would need to be more than $214,000 a year.
+This means that affordable childcare would only be available to a small percentage of households.
+In fact, some low-income single parent households may only make about $30,000 a year, so without some sort of subsidized childcare, it could cost them half their income.

 For those parents who can afford and who prefer private day care, then they would still have that option.
-For those who need the community child care, they would be able to go to work without being forced into poverty due to high child care costs.
+For those who need community childcare, they would be able to go to work without being forced into poverty due to high childcare costs.

 Conclusion

-If the above proposed changes were to be implemented, the level of unemployment would be reduced.
-Even if the net result of these changes resulted in the same GDP, there would still be benefits for everyone.
-Lower taxes would allow anyone who would have had a job anyway to have about the same amount of take home pay while now having more time off.
-Anyone who would have been unemployed would now have a job and would be able to enjoy a more comfortable lifestyle.
+If the above proposed changes were implemented, the level of unemployment would be reduced.
+Even if the net result of these changes resulted in the same GDP, there would still be benefits for all of us.
+Lower taxes would allow us who had a job to have about the same amount of take-home pay while now having more time off.
+Those of us who would have been unemployed would now have a job and would be able to enjoy a more comfortable lifestyle.

-Of course, these changes should actually stimulate the economy.
-With everyone employed and everyone more confident of keeping their jobs, and with more people having a little more free time, more people could buy more and do more things.
-In addition to some people going out more and spending a little more, other people may use some of their additional free time to learn new skills or to work towards getting an even better job.
-The combination of more economic activity and a more skilled work force would further help to grow the economy.
+Of course, these changes should stimulate the economy.
+With everyone employed and everyone more confident of keeping their jobs, and with more of us having more free time, more of us could buy more and do more things.
+In addition to allowing some of us to go out more and to spend a little more, others of us may be able use some of our additional free time to learn new skills or to work towards getting an even better job.
+The combination of more economic activity and a more skilled workforce would further help to grow the economy.

 Next Section